Configuring HTTP Security Headers in Plesk

 Referrer-Policy

-header when a user navigates from one page to another.
-This makes it possible to control the disclosure of sensitive information about the origin of requests.
+This header determines what information is sent to the destination page in the Referer header when a user navigates from one page to another.
+This allows you to control the disclosure of sensitive information about the origin of requests.

 Example: